BSaaber/os-idz-4/README.md

 processing client 0
 client tries to rent a room
-message, that client 0 recieved: okay horaay! i rent a room! now i go to sleep for 4 days
+message, that client 0 recieved: okay horaay! i rent a room! now i go to sleep for 2 days

 processing client 1
 client tries to rent a room
-message, that client 1 recieved: okay horaay! i rent a room! now i go to sleep for 2 days
+message, that client 1 recieved: okay horaay! i rent a room! now i go to sleep for 3 days

 processing client 2
 client tries to rent a room
-message, that client 2 recieved: okay horaay! i rent a room! now i go to sleep for 4 days
+message, that client 2 recieved: okay horaay! i rent a room! now i go to sleep for 1 days

 processing client 3
 client tries to rent a room
-message, that client 3 recieved: okay horaay! i rent a room! now i go to sleep for 3 days
+message, that client 3 recieved: okay horaay! i rent a room! now i go to sleep for 1 days

 processing client 4
 client tries to rent a room
-message, that client 4 recieved: okay horaay! i rent a room! now i go to sleep for 3 days
+message, that client 4 recieved: okay horaay! i rent a room! now i go to sleep for 1 days

 processing client 5